 The Vahoka people occupy Bazaruto Archipelago’s islands.
 Vahoka speak their mother tongue, Chihoca, and live in seven villages throughout the islands.

-These are the seasons on the archipelago:
+These are the four seasons on the archipelago:

 - December to March – hot, humid, rain, cyclones

 - September to November – dry days, cool nights

 - June to August – fresh, dry, clear days, cool nights

 - April to May – dry, clear skies, no rain

 The Port of Pemba in northern Mozambique is the access point for Quirimbas Archipelago with 12 islands and 20 coralline outcrops.
 Pemba is the capital of Cabo Delgado Province.
 There are remote lodges on the archipelago, but getting to them is costly and difficult.
 Local tour operators are more than willing to handle the logistics and plan pricey all-inclusive luxury holidays.

 Pemba’s coral reefs are near the shore and “protrude into the Bay of Pemba.”
 It’s the starting point for Quirimbas National Park which is inhabited by endangered dolphins, whales, and dugongs.
 I would love to spend time exploring Quirimbas, but it’s beyond my budget as a solo traveler!

 Trip Back to Maputo and Sand Bank Rescue

 I wanted to keep swimming, but the others thought we should go back.
 We said goodbye to Inhaca and headed back to Maputo.
 Tropical storms develop quickly, and thunderstorms with lightning, wind, and heavy rain were on the way.